Alzheimer’s and Long-Distance Caregiving: Overcoming Challenges

 • Strategies to manage long-distance caregiving include preventing caregiver burnout through regular breaks and emotional support, financial planning, utilising technology for health monitoring and communication, and relying on coping mechanisms and support systems.

-• Technological innovations like remote monitoring systems, telehealth services, virtual care platforms, and remote health monitoring systems aid long-distance caregiving by providing real-time updates, enabling remote consultations with healthcare professionals, offering cognitive stimulation, and reducing the need for emergency hospital visits.
+• Technological innovations like remote monitoring systems, telehealth services, virtual dementia care platforms, and remote health monitoring systems aid long-distance caregiving by providing real-time updates, enabling remote consultations with healthcare professionals, offering cognitive stimulation, and reducing the need for emergency hospital visits.

 Understanding Alzheimer’s Disease and Its Impact